+Requests for consultation are subject to prior approval by the appropriate chair and dean.
 Approval for consulting is discretionary.
-Requests for consultation are subject to prior approval by the appropriate chair and dean.
-If appropriate, the chair and dean will consult with the senior vice president for research, provost or other specific university administrators on a project-by-project basis.
+If appropriate, the chair and dean will consult with the Provost, Vice President for Research, or other specific university administrators on a project-by-project basis.
 A disclosure and request for approval of consulting form (Appendix J) must be submitted and approved prior to the initiation of consulting activities to be performed during periods other than those periods when faculty members are considered to be on leave.
 The request must be acted upon within 10 working days.
 If the faculty member's request is denied, the faculty member should work with the appropriate chair and dean to seek resolution.
-If the dean or the faculty member is not satisfied with the outcome of resolution efforts, the university's professional review committee (Appendix I) will review the situation and make written and timely recommendations to the provost.
+If the faculty member is not satisfied with the outcome of resolution efforts, the university's professional review committee shall review the situation(following the steps identified elsewhere in the Conflict of Interest Policy, Appendix I) and make written and timely recommendations to the provost.
 If the faculty member is not satisfied with the professional review committee's findings, the faculty member may appeal to the provost.
-Of course, the faculty member has full right to appeal through normal university grievance procedures.
+The faculty member may appeal using the General Grievance Procedure given Appendix E of the Faculty Handbook.

+9.3.1 Consulting within UAH

+Consulting with the University, if done, is on a very limited basis.
+Faculty with specialties that are unique within the University should consult with other University organizations through assignment of duties.
+Faculty may be permitted to perform consulting and other types of service within the University when the individual has specialized training or knowledge essential to the programs and where the performance of these duties is such that it is above and beyond the commitments associated with the faculty appointment.
+The consulting must be across departmental lines; therefore, a faculty member may not consult for his or her own department.
+Consulting within the University should be done only after proper advice from the department chair dean, and with the approval of the provost.

+9.3.2 Consulting Outside UAH

+The consulting activity must be compatible with the interests of UAH as a public academic institution and must not require more than a de minimis use of university resources or facilities.
+Faculty consulting activities that require significant use of university resources (i.e., laboratories, equipment, work by students and staff) must be handled as university grants or contracts.
+Procedures for such grants and contracts are available in the Office of Sponsored Programs.

+When participating in consulting activities other than university grants or contracts outside UAH, the faculty member shall provide an explicit statement that the University is not participating in or sponsoring the activity.

+9.3.3 Reporting

+Faculty members shall report their consulting activities annually during the normal reporting process and whenever a conflict of interest arises.
+Expeditious disclosures and resolution of such conflicts or potential conflicts are in the best interest of all involved.
+Actual or potential conflicts of commitment or interest must be disclosed.
+The dean will provide a summary of all consulting activities of the college to the provost annually.
+In addition, the State of Alabama requires all employees who make more than amounts specified to report their consulting activities on an Annual Ethics Reporting form.

-9.3.1 Sponsored Projects
+9.3.4 Sponsored Projects